 Not only will you have more control over what you are putting in your body, but also you will begin to appreciate the complexities of flavor on a deeper level.
 Furthermore, many cooking enthusiasts take great pleasure in creating a meal that their friends and family enjoy.

 Preliminary research has shown that engaging in music therapy, which involves playing, listening to, or studying music, can improve your ability to remain abstinent from drugs and reduces the risk of relapse.

 Little is known about why music is so effective at creating self-efficacy for sustained sobriety, but music therapy is being used increasingly to treat substance use disorders and help individuals maintain their recovery long-term.
 Your life after recovery from addiction can be anything you want it to be.

 Try these hobbies and find an activity that resonates within you.
 This is your opportunity to care for yourself on a deeper level by learning more about yourself and satisfying your needs with a fun, engaging hobby.

 If you need help taking the first step to getting sober, we can help.
-At Right Step, we offer a variety of addiction treatments, such as:
+At The Right Step, we offer a variety of addiction treatment programs, including:

 - Heroin addiction treatment

 - Meth addiction treatment